dwov/IoT_temperature_monitor/README.md

     acl_file /etc/mosquitto/aclfile
     ```
     - Press ctrl + X, then ctrl + Y and then ENTER to save and exit.

-    - Now create some users and give them a password,
-    ```shell
-    $ sudo mosquitto_passwd  -c /etc/mosquitto/passwd admin
-    $ sudo mosquitto_passwd  /etc/mosquitto/passwd myUser
-    "give mosquitto ownership"
-    $ sudo chown mosquitto:mosquitto /etc/mosquitto/passwd
-    ```
-    - Now we need to edit/create a ACL file, create the file like above and place it ```/etc/mosquitto/aclfile```.
-    - Sudo nano into file and add the following lines,
-    ```shell
-    user admin
-    topic read $SYS/#
-    topic readwrite devices/#

-    user myUser
-    topic readwrite devices/#
-    ```
-    - Restart mosquitto with
-    ```shell
-    $ sudo systemctl restart mosquitto
-    ```

-    If I was inclear in these steps (which are bascially a straight copy of the provided tutorial) check the [LNU tutorial](https://hackmd.io/@lnu-iot/rJr_nGyq5).
+    - Now follow [LNU tutorial](https://hackmd.io/@lnu-iot/rJr_nGyq5) for the rest of the setup since nothing is different.

 3. **Install Node-RED**
     - Follow Node-RED's tutorial on how to install it on Windows [HERE](https://Nodered.org/docs/getting-started/windows).
+(It's short simple steps)
-    - Run Node-RED in a normal terminal window in Windows with ```node-red```
+    - Run Node-RED in a *Powershell* terminal window in Windows with ```node-red```

 4. **Connect Node-RED to Mosquitto MQTT**
     When starting Node-RED it should give you the address and port to use for configuration, and since we are running this on one machine we can use ```localhost``` as our address which simplifies things alot (This is not the case later for Pi Pico).